a-memme/stock_analysis/README.md

 <img width="253" alt="tickerIndex" src="https://user-images.githubusercontent.com/79600550/110257518-5093ef80-7f6c-11eb-94a2-d48121e898a2.png">

-Once the "tickerIndex" variable was created, a set of 3 additional arrays were created (in addition to the tickers(12) array) representing the values of interest when analyzing the dataset.
+Once the "tickerIndex" variable was created, a set of three additional arrays were created (in addition to the tickers(12) array), representing the values of interest when analyzing the dataset.
 These arrays were declared as long and single, respectively.

 <img width="308" alt="dim_arrays" src="https://user-images.githubusercontent.com/79600550/110257819-7ff72c00-7f6d-11eb-87f8-5ba2957056ec.png">